piroor/treestyletab/README.md

   1. Go to TST's configuration.
   2. "Development" section.
-  3. Turn on the checkbox "Debug mode", and expand the section "All Configs".
+  3. Expand the section "All Configs".
 Then all internal configurations are listed.
   4. Turn off the checkbox "autoAttach".
   5. Turn off the checkbox "syncParentTabAndOpenerTab".
-  6. Turn off the checkbox "Debug mode".

   After that TST never attach new tabs to existing tree automatically.